b1ron/xxd/README.md

 # xxd
-a very basic xxd implementation
+a very basic implementation of the xxd command